 2. When defining ICP, focus only on your best customers.

 As I mentioned above, all your customers are not equal.
 If you mix the data of all of your customers, you’ll be able to create only a universal “one-size-fits-all” customer avatar.
 But it is something you want to avoid, and that’s why you are reading this article, correct? :)And this leads us to the next question.

 Why do you need an ideal customer profile?

 There are four purposes of the ideal customer profile.

-ICP helps to focus your marketing and sales team on prospecting the high-quality accounts instead of pursuing the entire market.
-As a result, your company generate better opportunities with much higher average deal value and hit the revenue quota more often.
+ICP helps to focus your marketing and sales team on prospecting high-quality accounts instead of pursuing the entire market.
+As a result, your company generates better opportunities with much higher average deal value and hit the revenue quota more often.

 You’ve heard for life about personalization importance, but what does “personalization” actually mean?

 I treat personalization as a process of adjusting marketing to a particular group of customers, so they feel this product is done precisely for them.How can you achieve this level of personalization?By adjusting all of your marketing content, website, ads, landing pages to the needs, challenges, and goals of your ideal customers.